the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

 - A RunPod account with sufficient credits
 - Basic familiarity with Linux commands and SSH
 - An SSH client on your local machine
-- Patience—and maybe a snack (a carrot, naturally!)
+- Patience—and maybe a snack!
 - When using Ray for distributed training, **ensure that port 6379 is open** on the Ray head node for worker join and **port 8265 is open** for job submission and dashboard access.
 These ports are used for:
   - **Worker Join:** The head node listens on `http://<HEAD_NODE_IP>:6379` for worker nodes connecting to the cluster.
   - **Job Submission & Dashboard:** The head node listens on `http://<HEAD_NODE_IP>:8265` for job submissions and dashboard communications.